bioimagesuiteweb/bisweb/config/biswebpython_readme.md

 This is package exports much of functionality in BioImage Suite Web as a python package.
 This requires Python v3.5 or later.

+You can invoke all modules from the commandline using the globally installed executable `biswebpy`.
+For example to run the image smoothing algorithm type

+    biswebpy smoothImage -h

+The modules are also available for inclusion in your own code under the namespace `biswebpython`.
+The same smoothing filter, for example, can be imported as:

+    import biswebpython.modules.smoothImage.smoothImage

+---

+For more information on bisweb see:

 * The source repository --
   [https://github.com/bioimagesuiteweb/bisweb](https://github.com/bioimagesuiteweb/bisweb)
 * The actual web application --